YottaDB/YDBDoc/ProgGuide/commands.rst

 **[NO]LOGN[ONTP][=intexpr]**

-Allows a process to dynamically change the logging of NONTPRESTART messages to the operator log established at process startup by the environment variables gtm_nontprestart_log_delta and gtm_nontprestart_log_first.
+Allows a process to dynamically change the logging of NONTPRESTART messages to the operator log established at process startup by the environment variables ydb_nontprestart_log_delta and ydb_nontprestart_log_first.

 VIEW "NOLOGNONTP" turns off the logging of NONTPRESTART messages to the operator log.

 VIEW "LOGNONTP"[=intexpr] turns on logging of NONTPRESTART messages to the operator log.
-If no intexpr is specified, YottaDB uses the value of environment variable gtm_nontprestart_log_delta, if it is defined, and one otherwise (that is, every transaction restart will be logged).
+If no intexpr is specified, YottaDB uses the value of environment variable ydb_nontprestart_log_delta, if it is defined, and one otherwise (that is, every transaction restart will be logged).
 A negative value of intexpr turns off the logging of NONTPRESTART messages.

-Note that it is not possible to perform the operations of gtm_nontprestart_log_first with VIEW "LOGNONTP"[=intexpr].
+Note that it is not possible to perform the operations of ydb_nontprestart_log_first with VIEW "LOGNONTP"[=intexpr].

 **[NO]LOGT[PRESTART][=intexpr]**

-Allows a process to dynamically change the logging of TPRESTART messages to the operator log established at process startup by the environment variables gtm_tprestart_log_delta and gtm_tprestart_log_first.
+Allows a process to dynamically change the logging of TPRESTART messages to the operator log established at process startup by the environment variables ydb_tprestart_log_delta and ydb_tprestart_log_first.

 VIEW "NOLOGTPRESTART" turns off the logging of TPRESTART messages to the operator log.

 VIEW "LOGTPRESTART"[=intexpr] turns on logging of TPRESTART messages to the operator log.
-If no intexpr is specified, YottaDB uses the value of environment variable gtm_tprestart_log_delta, if it is defined, and one otherwise (that is, every transaction restart will be logged).
+If no intexpr is specified, YottaDB uses the value of environment variable ydb_tprestart_log_delta, if it is defined, and one otherwise (that is, every transaction restart will be logged).
 A negative value of intexpr turns off the logging of TPRESTART messages.

-Note that it is not possible to perform the operations of gtm_tprestart_log_first with VIEW "LOGTPRESTART"[=intexpr].
+Note that it is not possible to perform the operations of ydb_tprestart_log_first with VIEW "LOGTPRESTART"[=intexpr].

 **LV_GCCOL**